Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs

-A distinctive property of self-interpretation is that scaling the subject model simultaneously scales the interpreter, since they are the same model.
-Table~\ref{tab:70b} shows results on Llama-3.3-70B-Instruct, where we evaluate a trained adapter on held-out latents from a Goodfire SAE (layer 50, 61k features).
+In self-interpretation, scaling the subject model simultaneously scales the interpreter, since they are the same model.
+Table~\ref{tab:70b} shows results on Llama-3.3-70B-Instruct, where we evaluate trained adapters on held-out latents from a Goodfire SAE (layer 50, 61k features).

-The trained SA+LR adapter achieves 69.7\% mean hit rate (66.8\% for the simpler SA adapter), decisively outperforming both untrained SelfIE (49.1\%) and the training labels themselves, whether repeated six times (54.8\%) or paraphrased (63.4\%).
+The trained SA+LR adapter achieves 69.7\% mean hit rate (66.8\% for the simpler SA adapter), decisively outperforming both untrained SelfIE (48.1\%) and the training labels themselves, whether repeated six times (50.0\%) or paraphrased (60.4\%).
 The adapter also achieves higher coverage: 83.2\% of latents receive at least one accurate label (nonzero hit rate) compared to 79.8\% for paraphrases and 61.9\% for untrained SelfIE.
 Detection scoring shows the same ordering: both trained adapters (F1 = 0.760 for SA, 0.747 for SA+LR) outperform paraphrases (0.701), repeated auto-interp labels (0.673), and untrained SelfIE (0.538).
 At the 70B scale, the SA and SA+LR adapters trade off across the two metrics: SA wins on detection here while SA+LR wins on generation.

 These results demonstrate that trained self-interpretation scales favorably with model size.
 The 70B model both requires more sophisticated interpretation (larger embedding space, more complex representations) and provides it (more capable language generation).